eika-sia/DiscordGamesBot/README.md

 making changes to my code.
 You can probably find better bots for any functions you see here but this one is open source and I think for an example of a simple bot.
 ## It's current uses

 Currently it's most comlex task is creating gradients with formating for a rename command in a Minecraft server (mc-rebels.com if you want to join).
 It can respond with bar (a joke) and it can bulk delete messages with prune.
+There are some more jokes like mafs now.
+I added firebase so you can change the prefix with setPrefix. validRole doesn't relly work right now.
+Only server owners (and me) can access commands listed on manageHelp.
+You can now even get some memes with meme command!

 Plans to make this bot are mostly unknown as I do stuff to it when I want or get a fun idea.
 Current project I'll be working on is blackjack singleplayer and than multiplayer.